matwilso/matwilso.github.io/_posts/robot-future.md

 As adults, we are continually forced to adapt and refine our predictions, as we confront increasingly complex phenomena.
 Through this process, our models become very good.
 Humans look at the world and we understand it.

-On the other hand, robots look at the world and they effectively see static.
+Robots look at the world and they effectively see static.
 ConvNets, as we mostly train them today, can do complex information processing and pick up on important features of the world, but their understanding is extremely superficial.
 They are not given the chance to acquire even a fraction of the information they need about the world to understand it.
 They are starved for training bits, so it's not surprising they understand very little.

-I don't believe it's going to require radically new and complex processes that we currently "can't even imagine" to endow networks with this deeper understanding.
+I don't believe it will require radically new and complex processes that we currently "can't even imagine" to endow networks with this deeper understanding.
 Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.

 ## Sim2real and learned simulators